TVDatIT2003/PreThesis_TokuCollection/README.md

 # PreThesis_TokuCollection
 <h1>PLEASE READ FIRST</h1>
-For security Purpose, this project remove the env. file in the backend folder
+For security purpose, this project removed the env. file in the backend folder